Reasons I dislike the theatre business model

 Again, not saying the mall industry is not growing.
 Of course, it is.
 But it’s just another aspect to consider!

-To be clear—I'm not here to dish out investment advice.
-In fact, I firmly believe that every business can make sense at the right price.
-Furthermore multiplex are bound to grow in the country.
+To be clear, I am not here to offer investment advice.
+In fact, I firmly believe that any business can make sense at the right price.
+Furthermore, multiplexes are bound to grow in the country.

-However, if we're talking business models, I personally feel like there are better fish to fry.
+However, when it comes to business models, I personally feel there are better fish to fry.

 If you made it this far, consider voting, on which film you think will be more successful.
 Thank you for reading!